manuelarmasme/go-fullstack-app/README.md

 # Go Fullstack App

 ## Overview
 This repository is a hands-on exercise that walks through building a small Todo API with Go and exposing it through a Fiber server backed by MongoDB, then consuming that API from a React application that uses TanStack Query for async data flows and Chakra UI for styling.
 The aim is to understand end-to-end API creation in Go and how a modern React stack can drive the client experience.
+The codebase now follows a layered structure (`internal/database`, `internal/handlers`, `internal/routes`) to keep the server bootstrapping light and make dependencies easier to test.

 ## Tech Stack
 - **Backend:** Go 1.25, Fiber, MongoDB Driver, dotenv for configuration, CORS middleware.